 The Emergency Medical Treatment and Active Labor Act ("EMTALA"), codified at 42 U.S.C. § 1395dd, imposes a specific obligation on Medicare-participating hospitals that offer emergency services to provide a medical screening examination when an individual presents to the emergency department and a request is made for examination or treatment of a medical condition, including active labor, regardless of the individual's ability to pay.
 Notably, EMTALA also applies when an individual who is neither a hospital inpatient nor a hospital outpatient is on hospital property and a request is made for examination or treatment of an emergency condition.
 For those individuals with emergency medical conditions, a hospital must provide either stabilizing treatment or an appropriate transfer to another hospital.

-UCLA Health's EMTALA Policy provides detailed guidance about compliance with UCLA Health's EMTALA obligations.
+UCLA Health's EMTALA Policy (HS 1333) provides detailed guidance about compliance with UCLA Health's EMTALA obligations.

 EMTALA provides for the imposition of civil monetary penalties (up to $50,000 per violation) on hospitals and physicians for: (a) negligently failing to appropriately screen an individual seeking medical care; (b) negligently failing to provide stabilizing treatment to an individual with an emergency medical condition; or (c) negligently transferring an individual in an inappropriate manner.